-2017-001 Deficiency: Material audit adjustments were required to properly classify and record activity.
+2018-001 Deficiency: Material audit adjustments were required to properly classify and record activity.
+This is a repeat deficiency.

 Criteria: The City is required to have internal controls in place to properly record, process and report accounting data.

 Condition: Audit adjustments were required to properly classify and record activity to present the financial statements in accordance with generally accepted accounting principles.